Do Fighters Consume Vegan Protein Powders?

 • Flavors: Chocolate, Vanilla

-Orgain Simple Protein
+Orgain Simple Protein powder

 • Protein sources: Golden pea, peanuts, pumpkin seeds, almonds, chia seeds